NeelHaval/nand2tetris/Fundamentals/Project2Folder/_Project2Overview.md

 Project 2 builds the foundations of what later will be an intgral part of the memory system and `CPU` (central processing unit).
 The focus of this project is the implementation of the `ALU` - arithmetic logic unit.
 This chip is capable of performing various tasks, all of which involve the computation of signed and unsigned binary values.

-Some of the chips which were implemented to allow the `ALU` to do the required calculations are listed below:
+Some of the chips which were implemented along side the `ALU` to do the required calculations are listed below:
 - **`Half Adder`**
 - **`Full Adder`**
 - **`16-Bit Adder`**